leewtai/Data_mine_us_county/README.md

   - Please suggest at least one major technical improvement/correction they should do.
 - Please implement your technical recommendation above in your report.
 The household data is on CourseWorks `Files/census/`.

+## Question Answers

+### Question 1: What is going on here?

+I believe that the goal of this report was to see if social vulnerability indices have explanatory power for changes in the overall composition of households (married vs unmarried family structures).
+The clustering helps to account for the possibility that the effects differ depending on which cities we are analyzing and seeks patterns in those differences.
+Unfortunately, the student actually just predicted changes in overall household count, using the indices as predictors, which does not answer the question he appears to be trying to address.

+### Question 2: Improvement

+One major non-technical improvement that this student could make would be to just state the research question.
+It is difficult to infer what he is talking about and how relevant each of the (fairly disparate) parts are to the project as a whole.
+Just writing down the question of interest would solve this easily.

+One technical improvement that I will make is to improve the readability of the plot calling in the first chunk.
+There is a section where four plots are called with the exact same syntax.
+I will make this into a function and feed eight variables into the function to produce the four plots.

 ## Fake Report